Woman sentenced to life as teen in killing wins clemency

 Nashville Mayor David Briley praised Haslam’s decision, calling it a “great day for social justice and our city.”
 Democratic state Sen. Raumesh Akbari said the clemency announcement shows that Tennessee “can show love, compassion and mercy” for people who have experienced trauma.

-Haslam’s decision comes at a time when he’s considering his next political move in Tennessee now that U.S. Sen. Lamar Alexander announced he won’t seek re-election in 2020.
+Haslam’s decision comes as he’s considering his next political move in Tennessee now that U.S. Sen. Lamar Alexander announced he won’t seek re-election in 2020.
+It’s not yet clear how the clemency decision may affect Haslam’s already solid popularity throughout the state.

 Gov.-elect Bill Lee offered a brief statement, saying he “respected” Haslam’s choice in the complex case and Lt.
 Gov. Randy McNally said he “appreciated” the process the governor went through to arrive at his decision.

-Ed Yarbrough, another attorney for Brown, joked at a Monday press conference that he was brought on as the “token Republican” in Brown’s case.
+Ed Yarbrough, another attorney for Brown, joked at a Monday news conference that he was brought on as the “token Republican” in Brown’s case.

 “I have to give a lot of credit to Gov. Haslam for having the wisdom and the compassion to do what he did today,” he said.
 “It will not be popular with everyone in Tennessee, but he did the right thing and we praise him for that.”

-Note: This story has been corrected to show the man Brown killed picked her up at a drive-in restaurant, not a drive-in theater.